 - Lack of cross-team shared resources and learnings

-Nearly half of the decision makers believe that their IT workforce is not completely prepared to address the cloud computing industry challenges and managing their cloud resources over the next 5 years.
-Since businesses are adopting the cloud strategy more often than ever, it is eminent that the workforce should keep up and carefully address the potential issues.
+Nearly half of the decision-makers believe that their IT workforce is not completely prepared to address the cloud computing industry challenges and manage their cloud resources over the next 5 years.
+Since businesses are adopting the strategy more often than ever, it is eminent that the workforce should keep up and carefully address the potential difficulties.

-One of the main cloud computing industry challenges in recent years concentrates on migration.
-This is a process of moving an application to a cloud.
-An although moving a new application is a straightforward process, when it comes to moving an existing application to a cloud environment, many cloud challenges arise.
+One of the main cloud computing sector problems in recent years concentrates on migration.
+This is the process of moving an application to the cloud.
+Although moving a new application is a straightforward process, when it comes to moving an existing application to a new environment, many cloud difficulties arise.

-What are the challenges faced during storing data in the cloud?
-Most commonly cited were:
+What are the problems faced during storing data in a cloud-centric ecosystem?
+The most commonly cited were:

 - Extensive troubleshooting